FAQs

 Why Education?

 Oando Foundation adopts public primary schools in Nigeria.
-In conjunction with the State Universal Basic Education Boards, the foundation inspects and adopts schools on the basis of Level of dilapidation of physical structure, high Teacher-student ratio, lack of sanitation Facilities and schools that have not received intervention for a long time.
+In conjunction with relevant State Universal Basic Education Boards (SUBEBs), the Foundation inspects and adopts schools based on location (rural or peri-urban), level of infrastructure dilapidation, high teacher-student ratio, minimal government intervention over an extended period, poor academic performance among others.

 Are schools adopted for life?